kwehage/guitar-map/README.md

 #### Run with Electron from the command-line
 Alternatively, you can use Electron to run the standalone application, which launches the python web server and browser in one application.
-First, download the code as described above.
+First, download the guitar-map repository as described above.
 Then ensure that [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is available on your system.
 Then run:
 ```
 npm install
 npm start